tobischulz/vue-laravel-spa/README.md

 ## Features

-The following Sanctum and Fortify features are implemented in this Vue SPA:
+The following features are implemented in this Vue SPA:

-- ✅ Login
+- ✅ Authentication (Cookie based by sanctum)
 - ✅ Passwort Reset
 - ✅ Registration
 - ✅ Profile Management
 - ✅ Password Confirmation
-- ✅ Two Factor Authentication with Confirmation
+- ✅ Two Factor Authentication
 - ✅ E-Mail Verification

 ## Roadmap

 Missing something?
-Feel free to tell me what would be a nice addition to this boilerplate.
+Feel free to tell me what would be a nice addition to this starter-kit.

 - 🔘 Darkmode
 - 🔘 Better error handling on UI